emhat098/seo-url-cleaner/README.md

 ## License

-This package is licensed under the ISC License.
-See the [LICENSE](https://en.wikipedia.org/wiki/ISC_license) file for details.
+This package is licensed under the Apache License.
+See the [LICENSE](http://www.apache.org/licenses/) file for details.